dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

-Plain range subtraction (`-`) has always required the subtracted range to sit at one end — subtracting from the middle raises an error, because the result isn't representable as a single range. `range_minus_multi()` sidesteps that restriction entirely by returning a set.
+Plain range subtraction (`-`) has always required the subtracted range to sit at one end — subtracting from the middle raises an error, because the result isn't representable as a single range. `range_minus_multi()` sidesteps that by returning a set instead. (`multirange_minus_multi()` always returns a single row, since one multirange can already hold any result.)

 ---